Transport climate panel

 People walking and cycling in Pasila.

-Who is in the panel?
+Who was in the panel?

 A random sampling of 5,000 adults living in Helsinki were invited to the panel.
 Potential panellists completed a survey which the City used to compile a diverse group of 64 people anonymously.
-The selection criteria correspond to the population of Helsinki.
+The selection criteria corresponded to the population of Helsinki.

 In addition to this, two representatives from each of the City’s inclusive bodies, i.e. the City of Helsinki Council on Disability, Elderly Citizens Council and Helsinki Youth Council, were invited to join the panel.